How to Make Accurate Project Estimations

 • One day = a standard 8-hour working day

-In IT projects, hourly rates range depending on the specialist's professional category, which is defined by his or her job functionality, level of seniority, uniqueness of skills, etc. Of course, it will not cost the same for one hour of a junior programmer as a senior one.
+In IT projects, hourly rates range depending on the specialist's professional category, which is defined by his or her job functionality, level of seniority, uniqueness of skills, etc. Of course, a junior programmer's quote won't be the same as a senior's, so this has to be taken into consideration.
 Therefore, when estimating the project, we take into account that the multiplication of the cost must be factorized by the hourly rate of each professional category:

 Total cost = (RH1 x H1) + … + (RHn x Hn)

-In this formula, RH1 is equal to the hourly rate of the professional category #1, and H1 is the total number of hours estimated by the professional category #1.
+This formula can be applied as one of the project cost estimation techniques.
+In this case, RH1 is equal to the hourly rate of the professional category #1, and H1 is the total number of hours estimated by the professional category #1.

-How does it work in practice?
+How does it work in practice when hiring developers for a startup or project?
 Here you can see the software project cost estimation example:

 Professional category Hourly rate Number of hours required